saraehutch94/github-workflow-documentation/README.md

 `git remote add upstream <url-of-GitHub-manager-remote-repo>`
 `git remote -v` \* should yield two repositories, both origin and upstream

 8.)
-Pull down from upstream to get starter code:

-`git pull upstream master`

-9.)
-Add, commit and push to your master like you normally do - _make sure to save file(s) before adding_:

-`git add -A`
-`git commit -m "add starter code to master repo"`
-`git push origin master`

-10.)
 Create separate dev branch

 `git checkout -b dev`

 \* This branch will be for your development of the code and for any pull requests to the GitHub manager's master remote.
 \* **Your master is the branch that will be only be used for pulling down from the GitHub manager's master remote, not development of code.**

-11.)
+9.)
 Add your code, _making sure you won't be conflicting with anyone else's contributions or deleting any important code._

-12.)
+10.)
 Save your file(s), and then add, commit, and push to your **dev** branch.

 \* **Always push to your remote dev branch before making any pull requests.**

-13.)
+11.)
 Head to the GitHub manager's remote master repository on GitHub, and administer a **pull request**:

 - After you push to your dev branch, you may see a green box pop up on the GitHub manager's remote repo page, letting you know you can administer a pull request.
 You can do this from here, OR
 - Underneath the nav options `Go to file`, `Add to file`, and the green button `Code`, there should be an option for clicking `Pull request`.
 You can do this here as well.